Iran bank to sue EU after winning sanction list case

 Sarosh Zaiwalla, who represented Bank Mellat, said being put on the sanctions list resulted in a freeze on all the bank’s assets in the EU and its international trade was effectively suspended for three years.

-The EU argued in 2010, when it decided to impose the sanctions, that the bank facilitated Tehran’s disputed nuclear program and provided financial services to companies or institutions targeted by international sanctions.
+The EU argued in 2010, when it decided to impose the sanctions, that the bank facilitated Tehran’s disputed nuclear programme and provided financial services to companies or institutions targeted by international sanctions.

 Tehran says its nuclear work has only peaceful purposes but the United Nations Security Council has ordered it to suspend uranium enrichment, concerned that its ultimate goal is to provide Iran with an atomic bomb.